evaera/Aurora/README.md

 * If the previous Agent is destroyed, either manually or due to configured settings, then a new one will be created.

-If called within the same frame that you first load Aurora, this method will yield for one additional frame (this is to give your code in other scripts time to register your custom Auras).
+Ensure that you have registered your Auras and Effects before this method is called.

 #### `Aurora.RegisterAurasIn(instance: Instance): void`
 Registers the given instance as a container where ModuleScripts returning Aura definitions are kept.